Brian Long Consultancy & Training Services

 Accompanying source files available through this download

-Delphi XE4 and Delphi XE5 both support building iOS applications.
+Delphi XE4, XE5 and XE6 all support building iOS applications.
 One of the neat things about a Delphi iOS app is that it automatically gets a splash screen by default.
 You simply customise which image is to be used and away you go.

 This all works straightforwardly because iOS is set up ready to pop up the splash screen as specified in the application's configuration data during the loading/invocation process.